rgripper/task-my-shows/README.md

 - `rematch` on top of Redux for state management
 - `react-router` for navigation
 - `moviedb` for connecting to TMDB's API v3
+- For test there is `jest` with `enzyme`

 ### Tests

 For demo purposes there are 2 tests in `/src/Home/ShowItem.spec.tsx`.